Always-Bijoy/map_camera_location_flutter/README.md

 ## Features

 - Capture images using the device camera with attached Map
-- Retrieve the user's current location (latitude, longitude, location name, and sublocation)
+- Retrieve the user's current location (latitude, longitude, location name, and sub-location)
 - Option to provide a callback function to receive the captured image and location data

 ## Getting Started